-Our operating results will vary.
+We expect our operating results will vary.
 Fluctuations in our operating results may adversely affect the share price of our common stock.

-Our net sales increased during fiscal 2021 as compared to fiscal 2020, and there can be no assurance our net sales will improve in the near term, or we will earn a profit in any given year.
-We experienced a net loss in fiscal 2020 and may incur losses in the future.
+Our net sales decreased during fiscal 2024 as compared to fiscal 2023, and there can be no assurance our net sales will improve in the near term, or we will earn a profit in any given year.
+We experienced a net loss in fiscal 2024 and may incur losses in the future.
 Our operating results may fluctuate from year to year and/or from quarter to quarter due to various factors including differences related to the timing of revenues and expenses for financial reporting purposes and other factors described in this report.
 At times, these fluctuations may be significant.
-We anticipate generating positive net income in fiscal 2022, although there is no assurance we will be able to do so.
+We currently anticipate we will experience a net loss in the first half of fiscal 2025, net income in the second half of fiscal 2025, and we will break-even or have a slight profit for the full year in fiscal 2025.
 Fluctuations in our operating results may adversely affect the share price of our common stock.